Your CRM playbook

 Streamlining the sales process

 With the ability to create sales pipelines to track where people are in their customer journey and document all communication from the first interaction to the final sale, CRM provides deep visibility and oversight of your marketing, sales and customer support process.
-With CRM, streamlining activities and closing deals becomes faster and easier.
+With CRM, streamlining activities and closing deals becomes faster and easier—giving your team the tools to win more business with less effort.

 Improving internal communication

-CRM allows your entire team to keep notes, track tasks, and manage processes in one central place that’s accessible to all users — making it easy for everyone to stay on the same page about your base of prospects and customers … so that no lead or sale slips through the cracks.
-(Jump here for a quick primer on CRM key terms)
+CRM allows your entire team to collaborate effortlessly by keeping notes, tracking tasks, and managing processes in one central place that’s accessible to all users — making it easy for everyone to stay on the same page about your base of prospects and customers … so that no lead or sale slips through the cracks.
+Jump here for a quick primer on CRM key terms — or check out Copper 101 for a full breakdown.

 Overall, CRM is an online database that tracks information about customers and their interactions with your company.
 You can then analyze this data to better understand your relationships, sales cycle and revenue.